minxuan1509/minxuan1509.github.io/_projects/GCP_Migration/index.md

 Improve scalability and maintainability
 Reduce operational overhead
-Enable future cloud-native analytics initiatives Minimize disruption to downstream reporting and business users
+Enable future cloud-native analytics initiatives

 The migration involved designing ETL pipelines, validating migrated datasets, optimizing performance, and ensuring production readiness.

 ## Business Challenge

-The existing analytical platform was built on Vertica and had become increasingly difficult to scale as data volume and reporting demands grew.
+The existing analytical platform was built on Vertica and had become increasingly difficult to scale as data volume and syntax of two environment is different.

 ### Key challenges included: